Garo Special: Beast of the Demon Night: Plot

-Set after the events Chapter of the Black Wolf, Young Priestess Rin sends a message to Kouga after using herself as Horror bait to get his attention.
+Set after the events Chapter of the Black Wolf, young Makai Priestess Rin sends a message to Kouga after using herself as Horror bait to get his attention.
 While at home, they discuss the matter and suspects the validity of the message since it comes from deceased Priest Amon.
 She tries to show her magical skills as a means of proof, but only damaged Kouga's favorite painting from Kaoru.
 Kouga was upset, but went through with the summoning ritual to speak with Amon.
 Priest Amon's spirit informs Kouga that Jabi is alive and she resides within Makai Tree Miki.

 In another district, Rei encounters a strange Horror and kills him as Zero.
 In the aftermath, he was assigned to Kantai to assist the ritual of midnight sun to ensure nothing goes wrong.
 Kouga and Rin enters Kantai to cross through the Makai Forrest.
 As he entered, Kouga was involved in an altercation between Tsubasa and his two disciples.